 6. Improved Contact Management:

-Through CRM and ERP integration, users or sales rep’s will be able to easily access account information without having to toggle between the screens.
-This will make it easier to keep track of prospects and clients without losing the critical information that is needed to drive sales and close deals.
-This also helps users to enhance the visibility into daily business operations which will significantly increase the revenue.
+Through CRM and ERP integration, users or sales reps will easily access account information without having to toggle between the screens.
+This will make it easier to keep track of prospects and clients without losing the critical information needed to drive sales and close deals.
+This also helps users enhance visibility into daily business operations, which will significantly increase the revenue.

-Yes, the old ways may always seem comforting and easy to stay through, thanks be for that.
+Yes, the old ways may always seem comforting and easy to stay through; thanks be for that.
 However, it’s high time to best leverage the capabilities offered by both CRM and ERP in an organization.
-As the technology evolves, these new systems are sure to be more and more rooted in offering limitless possibilities.
+As technology evolves, these new systems are sure to be more and more rooted in providing limitless possibilities.

-We live in the age of augmented reality where there is always a room for future to unfold unpredictably.
+We live in the age of augmented reality, where there is always room for the future to unfold unpredictably.
 Most importantly, the only prediction to hope for is to adapt and accept change.
-It seems inevitable that ERP and CRM would move towards integrating with most of the social, sales and marketing platforms.
+It seems inevitable that ERP and CRM would integrate with most social, sales, and marketing platforms.